 The library provides training on citation and referencing skills as part of our input to the LIS module.
-If you are interested in signing up for this training session, please contact us.
+If you are interested in signing up for this training session, please check out our training calendar or contact us.

 There are many referencing styles, the Harvard style is one of countless styles available and is the most commonly used one in GMIT.

 The Library, in consultation with GMIT's Academic Council, have developed a referencing guide based on the Harvard style.